sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

   3. Okta
   4. Managed instance UI access

+#### How to break glass if encounters problems with Entitle?

+For members of Cloud and Security teams, the Slack command `break-glass` is available to grant 1h of editor role in the **GCP > Managed Instances** folder for infrastructure-level access.

 #### If my team uses a group of permissions regularly, how can these be requested more easily?

 - [Contact](../index.md#contact) The Security team to create a Bundle for those permissions